Menu

 Q. What is an SSD?
 Should I buy a laptop that has one?

-A. There are two types of computer hard drives: traditional disk drives (HDDs), which have moving parts, and solid-state drives (SSDs), which store data in flash memory.
-SSDs have no moving parts and are several orders of magnitude faster than HDDs.
-Solid-state drives are more expensive to manufacture than hard-disk drives, so expect the price difference to be reflected in laptop prices.
-If you can afford one, an SSD is one of the biggest speed increases you can make, and they are a worthwhile investment both in terms of user experience and hardware longevity.
+A. Solid-state drives (SSDs) store data in flash memory.
+SSDs have no moving parts and are several orders of magnitude faster than traditional hard drives.
+An SSD is one of the biggest speed increases you can make, and they are a worthwhile investment both in terms of user experience and hardware longevity.

 Q. How important are screen size and resolution?

-A. It depends on your intended use of the laptop.
-A larger screen (measured on the diagonal from corner to corner) is obviously easier to see.
+A. A larger screen (measured on the diagonal from corner to corner) is obviously easier to see.
 For the sake of portability, however, you might want something smaller.
-Keep in mind, too, that while there are some larger screens (over 15 inches) in the “budget” category, many are closer to 11 inches.
+Budget laptops, like mainstream laptops, generally offer screen sizes between 13 and 16 inches.

 In addition to size, take note of the screen resolution of any laptop you are considering.
 Does it have an anti-glare coating?
 LED backlights?
-Further, find out if the resolution is HD, Full HD, or something even greater.
-In the budget range, screen resolutions may not be as well-defined as they are in the high-end range.
+Further, find out if the resolution is HD, Full HD or something even greater.
+HD (around 720p or 768 pixels vertical) is a minimum and may look blurrier and coarser on a large 15-inch screen.
+If you can afford it, try to find a laptop with at least FHD (1080p, or more than 1000 pixels vertical) for a sharper picture with more usable space.

 Q. Can I get a good gaming laptop in the budget price range?